Physics constraints and response validation in discrete-time reduced-order modeling: from idealized turbulent systems to climate dynamics: Fluctuation-Dissipation Theorem (FDT) from data: quasi-Gaussian and score matching

 where $\rho(\mathbf{x})$ represents the invariant probability distribution of the system \cite{FALCIONI,Marconi}.
 The FDT establishes a link between perturbed quantities and stationary statistics, i.e. the invariant measure of the system \cite{MajdaBook,Marconi}.
-The brackets $\langle \cdot \rangle$ represents ensemble averages, in practice computed using temporal averages under the assumption of ergodicity.
-Application of the FDT in the main text focused on the observable $A(x_{k}(t)) = x_k(t)$.
-In this case, Eq. \ref{eq:response_general} represents the impulse response in the ensemble mean.\\
+The brackets $\langle \cdot \rangle$ represent ensemble averages, in practice computed using temporal averages under the assumption of ergodicity.
+In this case, Eq. \ref{eq:response_general-SM} represents the impulse response in the ensemble mean.\\